DenseSeg: Joint Learning for Semantic Segmentation and Landmark Detection Using Dense Image-to-Shape Representation: Conclusion

 \section{Conclusion}

 In our work, we proposed a dense image-to-shape representation that enables landmark detection and can be trained along with semantic segmentation utilizing state-of-the-art \ac{cnn} architecture for segmentation.
 While our method is on pair with learning-based state-of-the-art landmark detection approaches in a X-ray thorax setting, it outperforms them in the more challenging setting of paediatric wrist, including 17 bones and 720 landmarks.
 Due to our formulation of landmark detection via dense representation, our method does not explicitly train on the landmarks themselves, allowing the inclusion of new landmarks without the need of retraining.
+Our work demonstrates the applicability of the $uv$ paradigm for radiographs, and while similar approaches have been successfully deployed in natural image processing \cite{Gler2016DenseRegFC, Gler2018DensePoseDH}, the applicability to further medical domains yet remains to be explored.